Sub-7/FFmpegUI/README.md

 # Features
 - almost everything FFmpeg can do with videos
 - Hardware encoding with VAAPI and CUDA*
-- Blu-Ray/DVD Ripping support
+- Blu-Ray/DVD Ripping
-- PROXMOX KVM & LXC support
+- PROXMOX KVM & LXC Support
+- Filemanager
+- Streaming (down OK, up comming soon)

 *it may be possible that CUDA is not working. is due to FFmpeg or CUDA,